Asad-1I/mental-health-awareness/README.md

-# Mindful of Mental Health | Asad Iqbal
+# Mental Health Awareness ,Mindful of Mental Health is website name but not the project, | Asad Iqbal

 ## Code Institute - Individual Formative Assignment